-This social, cultural, legal, and physical Definitions that prescribe desirable and acceptable behaviour is Designed to support and control those desired behaviours All human space - is Designed to support and control those desired --- ----------------- --
+- has social, cultural, legal, and physical Definitions that prescribe desirable and acceptable behaviour - is Designed to support and control those desired behaviours

 The CPTED practitioner considers many elements when examining an environment and associated spacial behaviour.
 Police services and private consultants offer CPTED analysis.